freitas-victoria/agb_coffee/README.md

 1. Contains the csv files generated from the compare of various possibilities between the AGB field and predicted AGB;
 2. Figures used in the article.

-# The data used to support the findings of this study are available from the corresponding upon reasonable request.
+# The data used to support the findings of this study are available upon reasonable request.